cpp-soc/documentation/source/Splunk_Lab_CTF.md

 Many flags were placed in a query parameter and requested from the webserver by the attacker.
 However, only one is *legit*.
 Find it.

 <details><summary>Hint</summary>
-Look for `update.flag` in the URI.
+Look for `update.flag` in the URI field.
 </details>

 <details><summary>Query</summary>